rchicola/rchicola.github.io/_pages/Extension.md

 Also, the pdf: [Download paper here](http://rchicola.github.io/files/PILT_2020_UNR_published.pdf)

 3) Utilized an improved cow-calf Nevada ranching model to account for drought conditions as well as decreased forage permits alloted by the Bureau of Land Management (BLM).
-A linear programming (LP) model using GAMS was employed to optimize net profits over a 50 year production horizon and determine the shadow values associated with combinations of descrete decreases in water and BLM land allotments.
+A linear programming (LP) model using GAMS was employed to optimize net profits over a 50 year production horizon and determine the shadow values associated with combinations of discrete decreases in water and BLM land allotments.